 Across every state of the United States, driving without a valid driver’s license is absolutely illegal.
 Whether you’re just making a quick trip to the grocery store or making a longer drive, getting caught operating a vehicle without a valid form of identification can lead to suspension, fines, and even jail time.
 Don’t let a moment of bad judgment cost you loads of time and money.

 Racking up violations can add up in tickets, legal fees, and higher monthly premiums.
 The good news is that you can save on your car insurance policy by shopping around from hundreds of companies in the insurance market to get the best deal.
-Let Insurify do all the work to help you find rates you can afford.
-That way, you’re not stuck breaking the bank if you have other fines to pay.

 What happens if you get caught driving without a license?

 Is it bad to drive without a license?

 If you’re caught operating a vehicle without a valid license you could face hefty fines and even jail time.
 Never drive without a license.

 Getting behind the wheel without a license—either a physical copy or one at all—is never worth the risk of getting caught and having to deal with the consequences.
 Especially in the case that you have a revoked license due to a serious offense, like a DUI (driving under the influence), it’s more likely that you’ll face more severe punishment if you decide to drive.